This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 Musei Dei Capitolini

 On this particular morning, Rome sounds like exotic birds calling, the rise and fall of rapid-fire Italian conversations somewhere below, and the seemingly non-stop clankings and scrapings of silverware and china from the pizzeria up the street.

 It’s another clear, bright day with just enough coolness to keep us from overheating while we walk the curving, uneven streets to the Capitoline Museums.

 We had seen the buildings on our last trip and climbed Michelangelo’s wide cascading stairs to the top piazza where some of the best views of the Forum can be had for free at the back of the square.

-The last time, we had been caught off guard by the glimpse of a fountain to our left through the columns of the museum where a massive man made of stone reclined around the basin of a fountain.
+The last time, we had been caught off guard by the glimpse of a fountain to the left where a massive man made of stone reclined around the basin of a fountain.